hamburgcodingschool/fullstack-2025-11/docs/git-github/README.md

 # Git and GitHub

 ## Handout
-You can find the Handout for this here:
+You can find the Handout for this here: [Handout - Git & GitHub.pdf](./Handout - Git & GitHub.pdf)

 ## Common workflow cheat sheets